THE MARGARET & THE MOSS ROSE 1836

 WORLD WAR II

-U.S. B17 Flying Fortress crash landed on Burnham beach on 31st December 1943 after being damaged during a bombing raid on german held targets in France.
-There were no fatalities.
-For further information see http://www.burnham-on-sea.com/news/2013/walter-skinner-dies-28-11-13.php
+U.S. B17 Flying Fortress ‘ Nobody’s Darling’ of the 351st Bomb Group at Polebrook crash landed on Burnham beach on 31st December 1943 after being damaged during a bombing raid on German held targets in France.
+With one functioning engine, low on fuel and battered by a storm the aircraft was too low for the crew to bail out.

 VAMPIRE JET FROM RAF CHIVENOR 1952